 The gas constant is often defined as the product of Boltzmann's constant

-k (it relates the kinetic energy and temperature of a gas) and Avogadro number (number of atoms in a mole of substance):
+k (which relates the kinetic energy and temperature of a gas) and Avogadro number (the number of atoms in a mole of substance):

 You might find this air pressure at altitude calculator useful, too.